harvard-itsecurity/docker-misp/README.md

 Matt Saunders: @matt-saunders - Fixed all install warnings and errors

-Matija Čoklica: @XizzoR - Discovered problem where GPG key was empty
+Matija Čoklica: @XizzoR - Discovered problem where GPG key was empty, lots of python/misp modules debugging (thanks!)

 # Help/Questions/Comments:
 For help or more info, feel free to contact Ventz Petkov: ventz_petkov@harvard.edu